rtlrecguy-del/tkinterGrid/README.md

 Run code by running radio.sh or tv.sh.
 If it has proper permissions it should open the termux-x11 app.

-To exit press left three times consecutively.
 Add four radio urls to radio-tkinter.sh script.
 Place text file in appropriate place on file system specified in tv-tkinter script with four urls.

 Web Sites I have used for urls but am not affiliated with: